-2022 2021
+THE AND OTHER PATABLES 2023 2022

-USD'000 USD'000 (Unaudited)
+USD'000 USD'000

-Trade payables Amount due to immediate holding company - Non-trade 1,006 1,550
+Trade payables 868 1,006

-Amount due to related companies - 4,197
+Amount due to related companies

-- Trade 32,390 14,977
+- Trade - 32,390

-- Non-trade 206 312
+- Non-trade 220 206

-Advance receipts from customer 431 921
+Advance receipts from customer 296 431

-Other payables (46) 254
+Other payables 6 (47)

-33,986 22,211
+1,390 33,986

 Trade payables are non-interest-bearing and are generally on 30-60 days credit terms.
-(2021:60 days)
+(2022 : 30 to 60 days).

-Transactions with the holding company of REC Group and related companies are as follows:
+Transactions with the holding company of the REC Group and related companies are as follows:

-The Company purchases principally all solar panel products from its related company.
+The Company purchases principally all solar panel products from its related party.
 While such purchases are made pursuant to purchase orders without guaranteed supply arrangements, the Company does not expect any shortages resulting from these supply and manufacturing relationships which would have a material effect on the future consolidated operating results.
-Purchases from related company in 2021 were approximately USD162,347,286 and purchases from related company in 2022 were USD351,431,109.
+Purchases from its related party in 2022 were approximately USD351,431,109 and purchases from its related party in 2023 were USD282,579,652.

-The Company pays royalties on sales up to 3.5% of solar panel product sales, as defined in the agreement, to the holding company of REC Group.
-The amount of royalty expense was approximately USD9,626,000 (2021: USD15,732,000).
+The Company pays royalties on sales up to 3.5% of solar panel product sales, as defined in the agreement, to the holding company of the REC Group.
+The amount of royalty expense was approximately NIL (2022: USD9,626,000).

-The Company pays management fees, as defined in the agreements, to its sister companies.
-The amount of management fees from its affiliates were approximately USD6,578,000 (2021: USD13,314,000).
+The Company pays management fees, as defined in the agreements, to its related companies.
+The amount of management fees from its affiliates were approximately NIL (2022: USD6,578,000).

-Trade and non-trade amounts due to related companies/subsidiaries are unsecured, non-interest-bearing and generally carry credit terms of 30 to 60 days.
+Trade and non-trade amounts due to related parties are unsecured, non-interest-bearing and generally carry credit terms of 30 to 60 days.